Mac Mail Setup

 - Select Add Other Mail Account and click Continue.

-- In the appropriate fields, provide your full name, complete email address to be used, and the password.
+- In the appropriate fields, provide your full name, complete email address to be used, and password.

 - Click Sign In.